 Create an “Exit Strategy”

 It’s likely you have some kind of bridge job.
-Create a strategy to take you from where you are now (working at soul-crushing job) to where you want to be (spending your days creating, doing meaningful work, and having a balanced life).
+Create a strategy to take you from where you are now (working at a soul-crushing job) to where you want to be (spending your days creating, doing meaningful work, and having a balanced life).
 Exit Strategies are useful because they map out the steps to take you to your dream.

-The most crucial part of the strategy is these next money saving tips to help you fund the dream.
+The most crucial part of the strategy is these next money-saving tips to help you fund the dream.

 1. Live frugally on your income while you’re still employed

-Determine how much money you need to live on annually and plan to have one year’s living expense saved before you say goodbye to your bridge job.
+Determine how much money you need to live on annually and plan to have one year’s living expenses saved before you say goodbye to your bridge job.
 Use these saving tips to quickly sock money away:

 - Cut back on expensive extras like dining out, travel (sigh!) and pricey clothes.
 Replace cuts with alternatives that make you still feel like you’re having a life.
 For example, replace dining out with dinner parties (preferably potluck).